TheLostByte/CLG-Library/README.md

 ## How to use?
-Extract those three files, then include "CLG_library.h" in your project and you are ready to go!
+Extract these three files, then include "CLG_library.h" in your project and you are ready to go!
 For documentation see DOCUMENTATION.md